 15) What happens if the dog doesn’t pass a health test and you no longer want to use them for breeding purposes?

-· Since females are not placed in their homes until after their first heat cycle, the majority of their health testing will have been completed.
+· Since females are not placed in their homes until after they turn a year old, the majority of their health testing will have been completed.
 By that time we already have a good idea of what the overall temperament and trainability of the pup is.
 We know the history of the lines so it is unlikely we’ll encounter a problem that would cause us to change our minds.

 · Males generally will go to their guardian homes at the age of 8 weeks, so little genetic and/or health testing will have been done at that point.
 So, if a test comes back borderline or not what we are looking for in our breeding program; it makes financial sense for us to sell the dog as a pet.
 We recognize the hardship this would be on the guardian family and the dog if Patriot Labs were to have to sell the puppy.
 If the guardian does not want to give up their pet and the dog is not utilized as a breeding dog, the guardian home would be responsible to pay whatever the cost of a puppy from the same litter.
 In some cases, Patriot Labs might waive all or some of the fees based on our working knowledge of our guardian family.